 We are working on:

-- ensuring that all development minimises impacts on biodiversity in the first place and only seeks offsite-offsets for biodiversity losses once all opportunities on-site have been exhausted
+- ensuring that all development minimises impacts on biodiversity as a priority, and only seeks offsite-offsets for biodiversity losses once all opportunities on-site have been exhausted

 - setting up the mechanisms of the scheme to ensure that any biodiversity offsets required by development are located according to biodiversity priorities and needs across Buckinghamshire and Milton Keynes.
-This includes setting up a NEP-run Expert Panel to regularly review the biodiversity offset requirements and recommend to local authorities the best available match with biodiversity net gain schemes to achieve biodiversity objectives and priorities across Buckinghamshire and Milton Keynes.
+This includes setting up a NEP-run Expert Technical Advisory Panel to regularly review biodiversity offset requirements and recommend to local authorities the best available match with available biodiversity net gain schemes to achieve biodiversity objectives and priorities across Buckinghamshire and Milton Keynes.
+The Panel will take into account in their offset site selection, criteria that are currently being finalised, although likely to include (alongside compliance with s106 obligations / other relevant agreement that the offset is linked to): alignment with local biodiversity priorities; proximity to area of loss; the location, habitat type and units available in local offset schemes; project lifespan; additionality; and deliverability

 - a plain-English “how to” guide as to how the scheme works